13055ecam/Projet-formulaire/README.md

 - To book a reservation -> http://localhost/"YourFolder"/controller/index.php

-- To see the database -> http://localhost/"YourFolder"/controller/index.php?name=controller_DB
+- To see and manage the database -> http://localhost/"YourFolder"/controller/index.php?name=controller_DB